We value advocacy, diversity, empowerment, excellence, integrity, kindness, personal growth, and youth focus.

 CURRENTLY ACCEPTING APPLICATIONS FOR:

-– Or, within 3 months of when internship paperwork is due
+– Or, within 3 months of when initial internship class paperwork is due

 Agency Contact: Kevin Grant at kevin.grant@jacksonstreet.org or 541-321-6643